 TriMet and C-Tran

 For anyone with a badge, OHSU’s Trimet and C-tran transit passes are offered at a significantly reduced cost.
-Pick up yours at our Customer Service Center.
-Park and rides offer free parking at over 60 locations.
+Pick up yours at: Campus Access and Commute Services Customer Service

 All Portland public transit is ADA accessible.